 From the report of the Citizen's Initiative fact-finding

 team of women.
-The report makes it clear that young Muslim girls, pregnant women, women
+The report, a useful contribution to sociology of rape, makes it clear that young Muslim girls, pregnant women, women

 with new-born babies were chased, caught, raped, cut, pierced, stabbed, and burnt.
 How did